Popular Destinations

 Reading this table:

-• The chains that are reliably 18+ on the ground: Motel 6 is the only one in our data that approaches a "yes most of the time" rate (85%).
+• The chains that hold 18+ on the ground: Drury, Studio 6, and Motel 6 are the only ones that approach a "yes most of the time" rate.
 Everything else is more variable than the chain's marketing implies.

 What this means for an under-21 traveler